We went to UCLA to trip, climb the oak trees in the Santa Ana winds, and do a dope deal.

 That made no sense, so I ignored it and pulled out the crimped plastic tube.
 “Why?
 Don’t you want to see ’em?”
 As I said this the paranoia that had faded returned.
 I looked around suspiciously.
 “We’re cool in here, right?”

 “Oh, no, don’t worry.
 Yeah, let me see them.”
 He was sounding fake-casual again.
-He took the short length of crimped tubing gingerly in both hands as if he were handling a snake, turned it slowly and watched the slight tumbling and kaleidoscoping of the tiny squares within each link as he held it close and leaned toward the window to get a good look.
+He took the short length of crimped tubing gingerly in both hands as if he were handling a snake, turned it slowly and watched the slight tumbling and kaleidoscoping of the tiny squares within each link as he leaned toward the window to get a good look.
 It was like a clinical examination.
 Then he handed it back to me, with a slight shake of his head.
 “Yeah… nice… but, eh… I don’t have the hash anymore.
 The stuff in that can is all I’ve really got.”

 “I, uh, sold it the other day to a guy for cash.”
 Seeing how stunned I was, he scrambled.
 “I started to think how hard it would be to sell so much acid, and I needed the money.”
 My silence must have seemed like disbelief.
 He flailed on.
 “By the time the guy showed up with the money, this was all set up and I didn’t think it would be that big of a deal.
 I thought you guys could still come over and, you know, we could have a good time.
 I didn’t try any of the acid yet, with school and all, so I thought maybe we could all drop together.
 This would be a great place to trip.
 Then Eliot went to Phoenix, and who knew Spud would get busted, and I didn’t have your number anyway, so… ”